Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Results

+In practice, models must gate CoT without access to the full test distribution.
+We evaluate online budgeting to see if thresholds can be estimated dynamically on-the-fly, and Pareto-optimal selection to find a single static threshold that maximises savings without sacrificing accuracy.

-\paragraph{Pareto-optimal thresholds.} We implement the procedure from \S\ref{sec:budgets_pareto_method} using a 10\% calibration split, $\epsilon=1\%$, and 100 repeats sampling a different calibration split each time \citep{XU20011mccv}.
-We report the mean and standard deviation of accuracy and cost across these runs.
-Table~\ref{tab:calibration_compact_stacked} reports these results.
-We see that for Qwen3-8B, \textit{$P($True$)$} maintains accuracy within 1\% of the full CoT baseline while reducing CoT usage by around 10\% and saving 89 tokens per query on average.
-This shows that although no method on Qwen3-8B consistently outperforms the random baseline across the full budget sweep, confidence signals can still identify thresholds that deliver useful savings without hurting accuracy.
-The larger models also yield Pareto-optimal thresholds that preserve accuracy while lowering token cost, with GPT-OSS-20B achieving reductions of 30-35\% in CoT usage and Qwen3-32B showing meaningful savings under \textit{$P(\text{True})$}.
-These results confirm that even when the overall trade-off curves appear modest, calibration can highlight settings where performance is maintained and efficiency improves.
+\paragraph{Online CoT Budget–Accuracy Trade-offs} The online setting simulates queries arriving sequentially, so gating decisions must be made without access to a full predefined confidence score distribution (see \S\ref{sec:budgets_pareto_method}).
+Figure~\ref{fig:online_vs_offline_qwen32b} shows that for Qwen3-32B, the online approach remains stable and closely matches offline behaviour.
+Full results across all models are provided in Appendix~\ref{sec:online_budget_results}.
+GPT-OSS-20B also remains stable across budgets, closely matching offline behaviour.
+In contrast, \textit{margin} and \textit{perplexity} for Qwen3-8B exhibits higher variability at mid-to-high budgets due to reduced score separability, while \textit{$P(\text{True})$} on Qwen3-32B remains stable and close to offline performance. \textit{These results indicate that budget-based percentile thresholds can be estimated in an online setting, allowing CoT usage to be controlled without access to the full confidence distribution.} \paragraph{Pareto-Optimal Thresholds} We apply the Pareto selection procedure from \S\ref{sec:budgets_pareto_method} using a 10\% calibration split, $\epsilon=1\%$, and 100 Monte Carlo repeats \citep{XU20011mccv}, reporting the mean and standard deviation of accuracy and token cost.
+Table~\ref{tab:calibration_compact_stacked} summarises the results.
+We see that for Qwen3-8B, \textit{$P($True$)$} retains accuracy within 1\% of the full CoT baseline while reducing CoT usage by \~10\%, saving around 87 tokens per query on average.
+This indicates that although no method on Qwen3-8B consistently outperforms the random baseline across the full budget sweep, confidence signals can still identify thresholds that deliver useful savings without hurting accuracy.
+However, this does not hold with GPT-5.1 where we only observe average savings of 1.1 tokens.
+The larger open-weight models show better results.
+Using \textit{margin} or \textit{perplexity}, GPT-OSS-20B achieves reductions of 30-35\% in CoT usage, and Qwen3-32B shows an average of 171 tokens per query using \textit{$P(\text{True})$}. \textit{In summary, we can reliably identify thresholds that reduce token usage while preserving accuracy, even in cases where the full budget trade-off curves do not consistently outperform the random baseline.}